-Ms. Towne stated at the last months meeting she brought up funds Ms. Towns where the Colorado Department of Transportation. available in the process of preparing an application for designing for the courthouse improvement. committee for the courthouse improvement.
+Ms. Towne stated at the last months meeting she brought up funds Ms. Towns up the Colorado Department of Transportation. available this the process of preparing an application for designing for the courthouse improvement. and plans for the courthouse improvement.

-The access tax revenue utilization program/the Shell Oil mone, brought up.
+The access tax revenue utilization program/the Shell Oil mone, was brought up.
 Suggestion was made to form a committee of seven to was project proposals to be submitted on behalf of the Town of There is three restrictions on the application.
 No hiring of Rico.
-The application of the milion of employees, no permanent salaries and nothing for future tax.
-Mayor Folsom commented to include the Fire District with the Town as a Interested serving on this committee are Peter Carter and Todd Jones for the Fire District, Joe Schuster and Mike Towne as town officials, Bryan Hooker, Laura Towne and Eric Heil-At large. meeting will be scheduled for November 19, 1993 at 7:00 P.M. at the Town Hall.
+Rico.
+In the application.
+No hiring of employees, no permanent salaries and nothing for future tax.
+Mayor Folsom commented to include the Fire District with the Town as a Interested serving on this committee are Peter Carter and group. group.
+Todd Jones for the Fire District, Joe Schuster and Mike Towne as town officials, Bryan Hooker, Laura Towne and Eric Heil-At large.
+A meeting will be scheduled for November 19, 1993 at 7:00 P.M. at the Town Hall.
 Notices will be posted.